rmarda/qcon-2017-workshop/README.md

 Join this public Hipchat room to discuss and share information with your fellow attendees: https://www.hipchat.com/gUqQZrLrv

+## Resources

+After the tutorial, you can find links and resources here: https://bit.ly/symph-oscon-2017

 ## Initial Setup

 #### :warning: *Windows users may need edit the example commands.
 Here are some tips:*